School Year

 Funding SourceFunctionObjectProjectBudget NarrativeFTEAmount

-When teachers engage students in processing new content, the percentage of students in grades 3rd-5th meeting proficiency in the area of Math will increase from 84% to 87% by May 2024, measured by the Florida Assessment of Student Thinking (F.A.S.T.).
+As a result of teachers engaging students in practice activities that help them to deepen knowledge and increase accuracy, the percentage of students in our low 25% who will make a gain in the area of MATH, will increase from 62% to 70% by June 2026, measured by the Florida Assessment of Student Thinking (F.A.S.T.).

 (View Marzano Model)